1. The Disease Definition

 B. Sources of Exposure

+Workers can be exposed to cadmium by breathing in dusts, fumes, or mists containing cadmium.
+Cadmium or cadmium compounds can also get on clothing or the skin where it can be transferred out of the workplace to expose other family members.
+Skin exposure can transfer to food eaten in the workplace causing cadmium to be ingested.
 Due to its low Permissible Exposure Limit (PEL), overexposures may occur even in situations where trace quantities of cadmium are found in the parent ore or smelter dust.
-Cadmium is used extensively in electroplating, although the nature of the operation does not generally lead to overexposures.
 Several deaths from acute exposure have occurred among welders who have unsuspectingly welded on cadmium-containing alloys or worked with silver solders.
 Cadmium is also found in industrial paints and may represent a hazard when sprayed.
 Operations involving removal of cadmium paints by scraping or blasting may similarly pose a significant hazard.
 Cadmium is also present in the manufacture of some types of batteries.
 Cadmium emits a characteristic brown fume (CdO) upon heating, which is relatively non-irritating, and thus does not alarm the exposed person.

 C. Population at Risk